 What do you get for ranking up your account?

-This rank will range from one of the sixteen ranks given to game modes in Counter Strike: Global Offensive and range from Silver to The Global Elite.
-This is what most people talk about when they mention rank in Counter Strike: Global Offensive.
+This rank will range from one of the sixteen ranks given to game modes in Counter-Strike: Global Offensive and range from Silver to The Global Elite.
+This is what most people talk about when they mention rank in CS:GO.

-At the end of the round every player’s rank is shown on the leaderboard so you are able to compair your rank to your opponents and other team members.
+At the end of the round, every player’s rank is shown on the leaderboard so you are able to compare your rank to your opponents and other team members.
 The only exception to this is if you’ve lobbied with them before joining the game or they’re on your friend’s list.

 Rank Names (Lowest to Highest)